Flipnic: Ultimate Pinball

-Flipnic: Ultimate Pinball is a 2003 pinball video game for the PlayStation 2, developed by SCEI.
+Flipnic: Ultimate Pinball is a pinball video game developed and published by Sony Computer Entertainment for the PlayStation 2.
+It was released in August 2003 in Japan, January 2004 in Europe by Ubi Soft and July 2005 in North America by Capcom.

 Gameplay

 Flipnic features a wide variety of virtual pinball tables, some with realistic physics, others with antigravity, vertical climbs and other variations.

 Reception

 In 2011, Flipnic was listed in the book 1001 Video Games You Must Play Before You Die, where it was described as "a video game concept album about pinball games."

 Writing on Games Asylum, Matt Gander praised it, saying "Gravity and realistic ball physics were thrown out the window, in favour of tables filled with loops and rollercoaster-style tracks for balls to whizz around in," but noted the tendency of the game to crash.